mckinlde/clBot/README.md

 ```

 I thought I was gonna do stuff to set up autoscaling, but turns out it's out-of-the-box with dynamoDB since 2017, so I just used console to set a higher maximum

+The remaining meaningful way to scale is to have more EC2s that check CL.
+That way I can check fewer areas, and have a faster than 42 hours turnaround.

+Ideally these ec2s have different IPs as well, so CL doesn't get upset.

 # // ------------------------------------------------------------------------------------------